Climate-friendly and circular economy optimization of engine economy

 [1] There are several factors that can affect diesel consumption over time.
 This can be rectified with an overhaul.

-[2] Obtained from Caterpillar handbook "Marine Power Solutions"
+[2] Retrieved from Caterpillar handbook "Marine Power Solutions"

 [3] Obtained from Chat GPT via the question: How much CO2 is emitted when burning 1000 liters of diesel?